HumanSignal/label-studio/docs/source/guide/start.md

 | N/A | `LABEL_STUDIO_LOCAL_FILES_DOCUMENT_ROOT` | `/` | Specify the root directory for Label Studio to use when accessing local file directories.
 See [Run Label Studio on Docker and use local storage](start.html#Run_Label_Studio_on_Docker_and_use_local_storage). |

 ### Set environment variables

 How you set environment variables depends on the operating system and the environment in which you deploy Label Studio.

 In *nix operating systems, you can set environment variables from the command line or with an environment setup file.
 For example:
 ```bash
 export LABEL_STUDIO_LOCAL_FILES_SERVING_ENABLED=true
 ```
-You can also use an `.env` file.
+You can also use a `.env` file.

 On Windows, you can use the following syntax:
 ```bash
 set LABEL_STUDIO_LOCAL_FILES_SERVING_ENABLED=true
 ```

-To check if you set an environment variable successfully, run the following on *nix operating systems:
+To check if you set an environment variable successfully, run the following command on *nix operating systems:
 ```bash
 echo $LABEL_STUDIO_LOCAL_FILES_SERVING_ENABLED
 ```

-Or the following on Windows operating systems:
+Or run the following command on Windows operating systems:
 ```bash
 echo %LABEL_STUDIO_LOCAL_FILES_SERVING_ENABLED%
 ```

 ## Run Label Studio on localhost with a different port

-By default, Label Studio runs on port 8080.
+By default, Label Studio runs on port `8080`.
 If that port is already in use or if you want to specify a different port, start Label Studio with the following command:
 ```bash
 label-studio start --port <port>
 ```

-For example, start Label Studio on port 9001:
+For example, start Label Studio on port `9001`:
 ```bash
 label-studio start --port 9001
 ```